 Following Prince Charles’ footsteps

 If the property in Viscri has entered UNESCO’s patrimony, the home in the Zalanului Valley has been included in Vanity Fair’s top of the world’s most beautiful properties in 2012.
 It seems that the modern facilities and the traditional look gave formed a perfect mix in this village in Covasna, at least according to Prince Harry’s preferences.
-Several years ago, when he spent his Easter celebrations in Romania with a group of friends, Charles’s son was conquered by these places, a sign that their picturesque natural landscapes are very attractive for those who want to relax and spend some time with friends.
+Several years ago, when he spent his Easter celebrations in Romania with a group of friends, Charles’s son was conquered by these places, a sign that their picturesque natural landscapes are very attractive to those who want to relax and spend some time with friends.

 Subsequently, he bought three other wooden houses in the area, which were moved to Breb.
 Prince Charles kept the houses exactly as they initially were, with straw beds and old wooden furniture.
 His Highness came several times to Breb, followed by other members of the British Royal House.
 On all these houses, the royal crown of Great Britain can be seen.